03 Case Study

 −42%

-Homepage entry points, by integrating features in the right contextual place
+Homepage entry points — features moved to the right contextual home

 −24%